thealtermaven/supaplex-remix-project/muzozavr/!README.txt

 List of levels contributed by
 Muzozavr a.k.a.
 Mikerlimbo

+LAYOUT:
+<ENTRY>, <LEVEL_TITLE>
+original level reference
+where to find that level
+Altermaven's hint
+Date of creation

+kaizo means "rearranged"! this does not mean the levels are extremently difficult, but expect things to be extra tedious!
+IT'S A REMIX!
 ------------------------------
 001 "3 and 3 make 27..."
 kaizo of "1 AND 3 MAKE 25.."